 We’d love our standards to be able to tackle all of the many and varied issues that touch upon our sector, but we have to be selective and focus on those where our standards are likely to have the biggest impact, and also look to other creative solutions beyond standards to tackle as much as we can.
 We work closely with the International Federation of Organic Agriculture Movements (IFOAM – Organic International), and IFOAM EU, to influence positive changes to the EU Organic Regulation, and promote best practice in organic standard setting internationally through the Leading Organic Alliance (LOA).
 Soil Association is also involved in a number of alliances with other NGOs both within the UK and internationally.
 Together we advise influential decision-makers on our top priorities for food, farming, land use and the natural environment.
 To complement our campaigns Soil Association also champions farmer-led research through our Innovative Farmers programme and our Food for Life programme makes good food the easy choice in UK schools, hospitals and care homes.

-I’ve heard that a new EU Organic Regulation has just been published.
+I’ve heard that a new EU Organic Regulation was published last year.
 Is there a connection between these two announcements?
-Will Soil Association organic standards be affected?

 The reasons for this are that:

 1) The new EU Regulation won’t come into force until 2021, and